tdhock/tdhock.github.io/_posts/2022-02-21-torch-auto-grad-non-diff.md

 ## Simple differentiable points

-Let us consider an example from the aum package,
+Let us consider an example from the aum R package,

 ```r